awwaiid/nrepl-looper/README.md

   cmd: a string that will be eval'd"

   (atom
-    {:length 4000 ; Events after this will be mod'ed :start-time 1426700231396 ; unix milliseconds
-     :events [{:offset 0    :cmd "(piano 60)"}
+    {:length 4000 ; Events after this will be mod'ed to wrap :start-time 1426700231396 ; Internal.
+Unix milliseconds, set on rec/play :events [{:offset 0    :cmd "(piano 60)"}
               {:offset 1000 :cmd "(piano 60)"}
               {:offset 2000 :cmd "(piano 63)"}